Annie E. Casey Foundation

-The Annie E. Casey Foundation (AECF) is a charitable foundation focused on improving the well-being of American children according to their ideals.
+The Annie E. Casey Foundation (AECF) is a charitable foundation focused on improving the well-being of American children and youth.

-The AECF is one of the dominant organizations in child welfare issues in the U.S., and one of the most influential "watchdogs" for child welfare, as they collect and publish most of the data on poor people in the U.S. annually, through its Kids Count Data Book.
+The AECF is one of the dominant organizations in child welfare and juvenile justice in the U.S., and one of the most influential "watchdogs" for child well-being, as they collect and publish most of the data on children in poverty in the U.S. annually, through its Kids Count Data Book.

 History

 The AECF was started in 1948 in Seattle by UPS founder James E. Casey and his siblings George, Harry and Marguerite.
 Their foundation was named in honor of their mother.
 The foundation moved to Baltimore in 1994.

-Originally a charity, chiefly focused on providing foster care, the organization gradually shifted to a broader role in attempting to advance child welfare through social experimentation, research and publicity.
-Along the way, it divested its foster care operations, while increasing its focus on family-preservation(which is a model that was proposed by the AECF) research, advocacy and action.
+Originally a charity, chiefly focused on providing foster care, the organization gradually shifted to a broader role in attempting to advance child well-being through social experimentation, research and publicity.
+Along the way, it divested its direct services foster care operation, while increasing its focus on family-strengthening (a model that was proposed by the AECF) economic stability, community change research, advocacy and action.